-"§ 130A-309.220.
+"§ 130A-309.221.
 Inventory and inspection of certain structural fill projects.

 No later than July 1, 2015, the Department shall prepare an inventory of all structural fill projects with a volume of 10,000 cubic yards or more.
 The Department shall update the structural fill project inventory at least annually.
-The Department shall inspect each structural fill project with a volume of 10,000 cubic yards or more at least annually to determine if the project or facility has been constructed and operated in compliance with 15A NCAC 13B .1701, et seq., (Requirements for Beneficial Use of Coal Combustion By-Products) and all other applicable laws.
+The Department shall inspect each structural fill project with a volume of 10,000 cubic yards or more at least annually to determine if the project or facility has been constructed and operated in compliance with Section .1700 of Subchapter B of Chapter 13 of Title 15A of the North Carolina Administrative Code (Requirements for Beneficial Use of Coal Combustion By-Products) and Section .1200 of Subchapter T of Chapter 2 of Title 15A of the North Carolina Administrative Code (Coal Combustion Products Management), as applicable.

-"§ 130A-309.221.
+"§ 130A-309.222.
 Amendments required to rules.

 Requirements under existing rules governing the use of coal combustion products for structural fill that do not conflict with the provisions of this Subpart shall continue to apply to such projects.
 The Environmental Management Commission shall amend existing rules governing the use of coal combustion products for structural fill as necessary to implement the provisions of this Subpart.
 Such rules shall be exempt from the requirements of G.S.
-150B-19.3."
+150B-19.3.